cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ### Verification tests

-For group abstractions verification tests according to {{verification}} SHALL consider encodings of the neutral element and an octet string that does not decode to a valid group element.
+For group abstractions verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving encodings of the neutral element or receives an octet string that does not decode to a valid group element.

 ## CPace group objects for curves in Short-Weierstrass representation {#CPaceWeierstrass}